bionlplab/medtext/medtext-docs/getting_started.md

 ## Building a Pipeline

-RadText provides simple, flexible, and unified interfaces for downloading and running various NLP models.
+medtext provides simple, flexible, and unified interfaces for downloading and running various NLP models.
 At a high level, to start annotating text, you need to first initialize a Pipeline, which pre-loads and chains up a series of BioCProcessor, with each processor performing a specific NLP task (e.g.,